A hybrid smartwatch can help you do everything from looking at the time, measuring your fitness levels to having biometric sensors and more.

 3. Arrival of Fitness Apps

-The world of best smartwatches has seen another entry which is originally a fitness tracker.
+The world of best smartwatch for women has seen another entry which is originally a fitness tracker.
 The latest offering from Fitbit called Surge is a GPS based fitness tracker that provides all day heart beat analysis among other things.
 It can even deal with phone and message notifications of synced smartphone.
 Let’s start from the first and take things slowly to learn all about Fitbit Surge fitness watch.

 The GPS gets connected and locked without lags.
 But there is some inconsistency in reporting the total distance covered.

 Fitbit promises a battery life of 7 days when GPS is not used.
-But in reality it lasts somewhere between 3-5 days.
+But in reality, it lasts somewhere between 3-5 days.
 The GPS can continuously run for 5 hours which may not be sufficient for hardcore athletes.
 The charging can be done through a USB cable which connects below the watch.

 The design elements are simple and not really attractive.
 It has a non-removable band which comes in blue, tangerine or black.
 The display is 1.25 inch LCD with grayish blue display coloring and features a backlight.
 It has 3 buttons to control syncing, music player and navigation.